robertwtucker/kafka2scaler/README.md

    * Script
    * HTTP Output

-   You can either drag and drop the components from the pallette to the canvas or just double-click them in the pallette to move them over.
+   You can either drag and drop the components from the palette to the canvas or just double-click them in the palette to move them over.
 Once finished, make sure that the components are all linked together in the aforementioned order.

    ![Scaler workflow components linked](docs/images/scaler-workflow.png)